jempico/thats-delicious-restaurant/README.md

 ## _Before continuing_
 This is a work in progress project.
 Some feature are still in progress.
 Thanks!

+## That's delicious!
+This is a project created by going through Wes Bos's [Learn Node](https://learnnode.com/) course.

+In this course we built a 'yelp-like' restaurant application which users can search, review and curate their favorite restaurants from anywhere.

+The app consumes Google Maps API to allow for autocompletion in the register form and geo-location.

+It touches many of today's application needs such as user authentication, database storage (using MongoDB, error handling, file upload and image resizing.

 ## Stack

 - NodeJS